PHO order on province-wide restrictions

 Municipal Hall public access

-As of August 4, the municipal hall and annex reopened to the public with counter services in the areas of Planning, Engineering, Building Inspections, Finance, Reception, Legislative Services, Recreation, Human Resources, Occupational Health and Safety and the Mayor’s Office.
+The municipal hall and annex are currently open to the public with counter services in the areas of Planning, Engineering, Building Inspections, Finance, Reception, Legislative Services, Recreation, Human Resources, Occupational Health and Safety and the Mayor’s Office.

 Public access is on a first-come first-serve basis via the parking lot entrance of the municipal hall.
 Visitors are limited to a maximum of 11 people at a time and will be required to use hand sanitizer and wear a visitor badge when entering the facility.
 We encourage the public to continue to access online services or make appointments if possible.
 General contacts are available here for appointments [PDF - 149 KB].